carp-lang/Carp/docs/hacking.md

 The parsing phase translates `.carp` source files into abstract syntax trees (AST).
-In carp, AST nodes are represented using an abstract data type called `XObj`. `XObj`s are ubiquitous across the compiler and are used in serveral different phases and contexts.
+In carp, AST nodes are represented using an abstract data type called `XObj`. `XObj`s are ubiquitous across the compiler and are used in several different phases and contexts.
 Every `XObj` consists of:

 - An `Obj` which is the representation of some carp source code as an abstract